chef/chef-web-docs/chef_master/source/chef_overview.rst

        Ruby is the programming language that is the authoring syntax for cookbooks.
 Most recipes are simple patterns (blocks that define properties and values that map to specific configuration items like packages, files, services, templates, and users).
 The full power of Ruby is available for when you need a programming language.

-       Often, a workstation is configured to use ChefDK as the development toolkit.
-ChefDK is a package from Chef that provides a recommended set of tooling, including Chef itself, the chef command line tool, Test Kitchen, ChefSpec, and more.
+       Often, a workstation is configured to use Chef Workstation as the development toolkit.
+Chef Workstation is a package from Chef that provides a recommended set of tooling, including Chef itself, the chef command line tool, Test Kitchen, ChefSpec, and more.

    * - .. image:: ../../images/icon_node.svg
           :width: 100px